shrideio/shoebox/src/registry/README.md

         | Publish Packages         | all feeds | PackagePublisher               |
         | View & Download Packages | all feeds | FeedConsumer, PackagePublisher |

-3. Create API keys
+4. Create API keys

     API keys are used for accessing ProGet feeds without exposing user credentials.

     - Browse to the administration console, then navigate to `Integrations & Extensibility -> API Keys`.

     - Create exclusive API keys for the _FeedConsumer_ and _PackagePublisher_ users.
 Click on **Create API Key** to open the _Create API Key_ dialog.
-Fill in the _Impersonate user_ and _Description_ fields with matching user names (the API user is not shown in the API Keys table, that is why seeting the _Description_ filed is important).
+Fill in the _Impersonate user_ and _Description_ fields with matching user names (the API user is not shown in the API Keys table, that is why setting _Description_ is important).
 Click on **Save API Key** to save changes and proceed.

+5. Create NuGet feed and Docker registry

+    NuGet feed and Docker registry are needed for testing the continues integration setup.
+    > This setup is focused on .NET Core projects.
+If it does not suit the case a different feed type can be created and used further.
+Check the Third-Party Packages & Feed Types section in the ProGet documentation for more detail.

+    - Browse to `Feeds` and click on **Create New Feed** to open the _Create Feed_ dialog.
+Set _Feed name_ to `v2` (NuGet feeds already have `/nuget` endpoint root; v2 stands for the NuGet protocol version, v3 is not supported by the free licence).
+Choose _Third-party package format_ and select _NuGet_ from the dropdown.
+Click on **Create Feed** to save changes.

+    - ProGet supports feed connectors allowing to unify package feeds from different sources.
+Click on **add connector** to open the _Select Connector_ dialog, select `nuget.org` from the _Connector_ dropdown and click on *Save* to create a new feed.
+When _v2_ viewed in the feed viewer page (`Feed -> v2`) it is expected to display packages derived from _nuget.org_.

+    - Browse to `Container` and click on **Create New Docker Registry** to open the _Create Docker Registry_ dialog.
+Enter the registry name, `docker.default` will be used further, and click on **Create Docker Registry** to save changes.
+Add a _hub.docker.com_ connector to the newly created registry similarly to what is described above.